 - 2 tbsp water (I used coconut milk for a little extra something something)

 - Meanwhile, preheat your oven to 375 degrees.
-Whisk together the egg white and milk for the egg wash.
-For the cross paste, mix together the flour and water (or milk, if you feel like it) til it forms a thick paste.
+Whisk together the egg and milk for the egg wash.
+For the cross paste, mix together the flour and water (or milk, if you feel like it) until it forms a thick paste.
 You may need to add a teaspoon or two more liquid to get it to a pipable consistency.
 Fill a piping bag or a Ziploc with the paste.
 When the buns are done with their second rise, brush the tops with the egg wash, then pipe crosses over them.
 Bake 12-14 minutes, or until golden.
+Enjoy warm!

 Extra rolls will freeze perfectly once baked -- let cool and wrap well in a few layers of plastic wrap before freezing.
 To reheat, just microwave from frozen for about 30-40 seconds, or allow to thaw (still wrapped) to room temperature, then bake at 350 for a few minutes.

 Instead of a flour paste cross, feel free to use your favorite pipable glaze, piped on after the buns are baked and have cooled.